Quality of Service

 Following a full investigation into any complaint, a questionnaire is sent to the complainant asking for feedback on the way the matter was dealt with and a measure of their satisfaction with the process.

-From 1 April 2012 - 31 March 2013 seven completed questionnaires were returned.
+From 1 April 2013 - 31 March 2014 four completed questionnaires were returned.
 A summary of the feedback is shown below:

-Five of the seven respondents (71%) agreed that the person dealing with the complaint was polite and easy to contact.
-While four respondents (57%) felt they were friendly and helpful.
+All four of the respondents (100%) agreed that the person dealing with the complaint was polite and easy to contact.
+While three respondents (75%) felt they were friendly and helpful.

 How the complaint was dealt with

-Six of the seven respondents (85%) were satisfied with the speed in which the complaint was dealt with, five (71%) satisfied with the response received and with the way in which the complaint was handled.
-Two were neither satisfied nor dissatisfied
+All four of the respondents (100%) were satisfied with the speed in which the complaint was dealt with and three (75%) were satisfied with the response received and with the way in which the complaint was handled.

 Compliments and complaints comparison